 In the North where winters are harsh and snow is a frequent occurrence, winterizing your pool is a big deal.
 There are many different things that one must do to protect their pool from the damaging cold weather.
-If you live in an area that has a mild winter, then you are in luck because you don’t have to do so much.
-But just because you live in a warm region like here in California does not mean you can ignore your pool in the cooler months.
-Today, we are going to learn how to winterize your California pool the right way.
+If you live in an area that has a mild winter, for example, Southern California, then you are in luck because you don’t have to do so much.
+But just because you live in a warm region does not mean you can ignore your pool in the cooler months.
+Today, we are going to learn how to winterize your Southern California pool the right way.

 1. Brush the sides of your pool to remove algae and make sure to get rid of any debris that may be floating around on the surface.

 2. Turn on your pump and slowly add 4 one-pound bags of shock into your skimmer.

 3. Make sure to pour an appropriate amount of Algaecide into the water.
 Look on the back of the bottle to make sure how much to put in.